ReformedDoge/SkinQuestor/README.md

 ## License

 This project is licensed under the [CC BY-NC-ND 4.0 License](LICENSE).
-You are free to use and distribute the extension for non-commercial purposes, with attribution to the original creator.
+You are free to use and distribute the script for non-commercial purposes, with attribution to the original creator.
 Redistributions or modifications for commercial purposes are not permitted.

 For more details, please refer to the [LICENSE](LICENSE) file.